dimfalk/kostra2020/.github/CONTRIBUTING.md

 *   Create a Git branch for your pull request (PR).
 We recommend using `usethis::pr_init("brief-description-of-change")`.

-*   Make your changes, commit to git, and then create a PR by running `usethis::pr_push()`, following the prompts in your browser.
+*   Make your changes, commit to git (following the [seven rules of a great commit message](https://github.com/MrKiven/Standard-commit-message) at best), and then create a PR by running `usethis::pr_push()`, following the prompts in your browser.
-    The title of your PR should briefly describe the change.
+*   The title of your PR should briefly describe the change.
     The body of your PR should contain `fixes #issue-number`.

 *   You should always add a bullet point to `NEWS.md` motivating the change just below the first header.